arimatakao/mdx/README.md

 Maybe you didn't specify the translation group, chapter range, or language correctly.
 Make sure that the chapter can be opened on MangaDex (not on external resource).

-Sometimes it doesn't download or work correctly.
+Sometimes it doesn't download because of some problems on the MangaDex side.
 Just try again later.

 ## TODO 📌